 18. Nami Island, South Korea

 Located in Chuncheon in South Korea, Nami Island has been popularised by the Korean drama, Winter Sonata.
-An all year round destination, it’s situated only an hour from the capital, Seoul, making it great for a day trip.
+An all year round destination, it’s situated only an hour from Seoul, making it great for a day trip from the capital.

 The island can be reached by ferry from its nearest location, Gapyeong.
 However as Nami Island has no hotels, you’ll need to stay on Gapyeong if you want to visit for longer.